 That depends on how often you use the air-conditioner.

 If you only turn on the air-conditioner two or three times a week, you are not likely to see much savings from a higher EER.
-You might be able to save on cost by getting a cheaper, less efficient unit.
+You might be able to save on cost by getting a cheaper and less efficient unit.

 If you use the air-conditioner every night however, you will probably save more with an efficient unit in the long run.

 Alternatively, you may want a higher EER to be more eco-friendly.